Augustas-Nixon/Metasploit-Demo/README.md

 Step 8 : Using another exploit to gain system access  (vsftpd)

+The exploit related vulnerability details are available in the site : https://www.cvedetails.com/cve/CVE-2011-2523/

 In a new terminal run the nmap scan

 ```